petrizhang/crisp/README.md

 ## Build and Dependency

-### Use Tispp in Your Project
+### Use Crisp in Your Project
-Tispp is a header-only library, users could use Tispp by copying the head files at the `src` folder.
+Crisp is a header-only library, users could use Crisp by copying the head files at the `src` folder.

-1. To use Tispp macro api, add `#include "tispp_macros.h"` to your c++ source code.
+1. To use Crisp macro api, add `#include "crisp_macros.h"` to your c++ source code.
-2. To use Tispp template api, add`#include "tispp_templates.h"` in c++ source code.
+2. To use Crisp template api, add`#include "crisp_templates.h"` in c++ source code.

 Enjoy it.